Plan your Cloud migration

 Any deleted users or users in inactive directories that are referenced in your Confluence data will appear as Former user after migration.
 If you need to migrate the references to these users, reactivate them (or the directory) before migrating.

-The first time you migrate, you will need to review and approve group permissions after migrating.
-When you approve group permissions any active users in your Cloud site will be added to your bill.
+When you migrate users, they’ll be added to their groups when they get to cloud.
+The first time you migrate, you will need to review and approve group permissions.
+When you approve group permissions any active users in your cloud site will be added to your bill.

 Global settings and global site permissions are not migrated with this tool.
 You’ll need to set these manually before or after migration.